-(13)(16)(17) Economics.
+(17)(16)(13) Economics.
 The student understands the impact of the Neolithic and Industrial agricultural revolutions and globalization on humanity and the development of the first civilizations.
 The student is expected to:

-- (A) identify important changes in human life caused by the Neolithic agricultural Rrevolution and the Industrial Revolution; and - (B) explain economic, social, and geographic factors that led to the development of the first civilizations. - (B) summarize the role of economics in driving political changes as related to the Neolithic Revolution and the Industrial Revolution; and - (C) summarize the economic and social impact of 20th century globalization.
+- (A) identify important changes in human life caused by the Neolithic agricultural Revolution and the Industrial Revolution; and - (B) explain economic, social, and geographic factors that led to the development of the first civilizations. - (B) summarize the role of economics in driving political changes as related to the Neolithic Revolution and the Industrial Revolution; and - (C) summarize the economic and social impact of 20th century globalization.

-(14)(17)(18) Economics.
-The student understands the historic origins of contemporary economic systems.
+(18)(17)(14) Economics.
+The student understands the historical origins of contemporary economic systems and the benefits of free enterprise in world history.
 The student is expected to:

-- (A) identify the historic origins and characteristics of the economic systems of capitalism (-the free enterprise system, free market system), including the contributions of Adam Smith and socialism; - (B) identify the historic origins and characteristics of the political and economic system of communism, including the contributions influences of Karl Marx ; and - (C) compare the relationships between and among contemporary countries with differing economic systems. - (C) identify the historic origins and characteristics of socialism $\frac{1}{2}$; and - (D) identify the historic origins and characteristics of fascism.
+- (A) identify the historical origins and characteristics of the economic systems of capitalism (the free enterprise system, free market system), including the contributions of Adam Smith, especially the influence of his ideas found in The Wealth of Nations and socialism; - (B) identify the historical origins and characteristics of the political and economic system of communism, including the contributions influences of Karl Marx; and - (C) compare the relationships between and among contemporary countries with differing economic systems.